nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![LogFeaturesStorageClassDiagram](images/LogFeaturesStorageClassDiagram.png)

-3. To support adding logs by the name of a friend or the index in `Amigos`, `ByIndexByNameCommand` is implemented as a parent class that encapsulates methods useful to find the specified `Person` in the model to add logs to.
-4. As in `AB3`, `AddLogCommand` executes the logic of adding a specified log to a specified person, while `AddLogCommandParser` parses the user input to create a relevant `AddLogCommand` object.
-Note that `AddLogCommand` has a nested class that encapsulates most of the logic of adding a new log to the specified person.
+#### 3.2 Execution of a log-related command

+All three (add, edit, delete) log commands work the same at a high level.

+1. `Parser` parses input
+2. Details wrapped into `{Type}LogDescriptor`
+3. `{Type}LogCommand` takes in descriptor and executes with model

+##### 3.2.1 Choice of using descriptors
+As with a general command, the log-related commands could have put all the logic into the `Command::execute` method.

+A conscious choice to use `Descriptor` objects arose from the complexity of the features, as users had multiple permutations that were possible. e.g. `deletelog` allows a user to delete all logs, delete a specifc log, or all logs of a user.
+Having a parser decipher the specific action and wrapping error-handling logic to a `Descriptor` object allowed the implementation to be clean and easily extendable.

+##### 3.2.2 A concrete example: `addlog`

 Given below is an example usage scenario and how the `Logic`, `Model` and `Storage` components behave at every step.
+In particular, take note how the parent `ByIndexByNameCommand` is involved.

+![AddLogSequenceDiagram](images/AddLogSequenceDiagram.png)

 1. User keys in a valid `addlog` command.`e.g. addlog JOHN DOE ttl/some log title`
 2. `AddressBookParser` calls `AddLogCommandParser::parse` and parses the input.
     1. `AddLogCommandParser::parse`wraps the log title and (optional) log description into an `AddLogDescriptor` object and instantiates a new `AddLogCommand` object with it.
 3. When `AddLogCommand::execute` is called, the parent method `getPersonByName` or `getPersonByIndex` is called, returning the specified `Person` object.
     1. `AddLogCommand::createAddedLogPerson` is called, which calls `AddLogCommandDescriptor::getLogsAfterAdd`, and the
        latter takes the specified person and duplicates him, instantiates a new `Log` and appends it to the existing list, before returning it.
     2. Then the new `Person` object with the new `Log` is set in the `model`.

 A sequence diagram shows, clearly, the interactions between `AddLogCommand`, `AddLogCommandParser`, `AddLogDescriptor` and `model`.

-![AddLogSequenceDiagram](images/AddLogSequenceDiagram.png)

-#### Design considerations
+#### 3.3 Some considerations in designing Log's representation

-**Aspect: How `Log` objects should be represented in `Amigos`:**
+**Aspect: How should `Log` objects should be implemented in `Amigos`?**
 * **Alternative 1 (current choice):** Store `Log` objects inside a `List`, inside a `Person`.
     * Pros: Easy to implement, intuitive, easy to maintain and test.
     * Cons: Downstream features such as `find` applied to logs may be more tedious, having to iterate through all `Person` objects.
 * **Alternative 2:** Store `Log` objects inside a `List`, in some global data field part of the `AddressBook`.
     * Pros: Easier access to logs, since searching through a unified list in a single location.
     * Cons: Tedious to implement and maintain, higher degree of coupling.
+* **Resolution:** Alternative 1 was chosen since no "global" level features e.g. logs tied to events were on the horizon.

-**Aspect: Uniqueness of a `Log` object:**
+**Aspect: Uniqueness of a `Log` object**
 * Intuitively, it makes sense that a `Log` has a title and description.
-* **Alternative 1 (current choice):** No two logs can have the same title.
+* **Alternative 1 (current choice):** No two logs can have the same title (case-sensitive).
     * Pros: Easy to implement, intuitive, easy to maintain and test.
     * Cons: Some users may want logs with the same title, but different descriptions.
 * **Alternative 2:** No two logs can have the same title and same description
     * Pros: Stricter notion of equality that makes intuitive sense.
     * Cons: Checks for uniqueness require two degrees of checking, and user is less likely to be able to look at and find logs easily.

-**Aspect: How to support `Index` and `Name` based addition of logs:**
-* **Alternative 1 (current choice):** Implement a parent class that has methods for retrieving specified person based on `Index` or `Name` from the model.
-    * Pros: Easy to implement, intuitive, easy to maintain and test.
-    * Cons: Lower degree of freedom for downstream changes, if desired.
-* **Alternative 2:** Implement selection of `Person` from model at the command level.
-    * Pros: Command-specific implementation of searching for people allows for later changes if switching from `Index` or `Name` based search to some other basis.
-    * Cons: Duplication of code.

-**Aspect: How to implement `AddLogCommand`:**
-* **Alternative 1 (current choice):** Implement a nested class to encapsulate details of the new log.
-    * Pros: Better encapsulation, easier to understand.
-    * Cons: Longer code, higher complexity.
-* **Alternative 2:** Implement logic within `Command::execute`.
-    * Pros: Easy to implement.
-    * Cons: Verbose code, poor extendability.

-#### 3.2 Delete log

-##### Implementation
-##### Design considerations
+* **Resolution:** Alternative 1 was chosen since at the end of the day, so long as a user can distinguish two logs it is functional.
+So we consider logs duplicates if they have the same title case-sensitively.

 ### 4. Tabs Feature